amdeguzm/Survey-Boat/README.txt

 -figure out the offset for the heading
 -implement autonomous control code
 -perform dry test with control code
+-obtain lat/lon to be used as PID ref
+-introduce toggle to record a path

--plot relationships between throttle and position                         (completed) -plot relationship between rudder and yaw rate                            (completed) -create MATLAB code to parse data                                         (completed)
+-introduce toggle to set autonomous mode                                  (completed) -plot relationships between throttle and position                         (completed) -plot relationship between rudder and yaw rate                            (completed) -create MATLAB code to parse data                                         (completed)